Pain – What’s it all about?

 Pain is very common.

-Toothache, headaches (including cluster headaches and migraine), period pain (dysmenorrhoea), joint and muscle pain, sprains and strains, frozen shoulder, fibromyalgia, sciatica, slipped disc, ear ache (otitis media), wounds, bruises and other injuries are common conditions giving rise to pain.
+Toothache, headaches (including cluster headaches and migraine), period pain (dysmenorrhoea), joint and muscle pain, sprains and strains, frozen shoulder, fibromyalgia, sciatica, slipped disc, ear ache, wounds, bruises and other injuries are common conditions giving rise to pain.

 Causes and who suffers?